 Previous profiles were undertaken in 2006, 2009, 2011 and 2014.
 The profiles are funded by ACT Health.

 For more information on the Project, download the Terms of Reference.

-- Qualification and remuneration levels of workers in ACT Health funded and delivered ATOD services;
+- assess qualification and remuneration levels of workers

 This report presents a profile of the Australian Capital Territory’s (ACT) specialist alcohol, tobacco and other drug (ATOD) sector in 2014.